FelixFourcolor/noteblock-generator/README.md

                     // Note 1

                     // Optional arguments

                     "transpose": [transpose this particular note, in semitones],
                     // This value is compounded with the voice's transposition.
                     // Default value is 0.

+                    "beat": [override the voice beat value],

                     "delay": [override the voice delay],

                     "dynamic": [override the voice dynamic],

                     "instrument": [override the voice instrument],

+                    "sustain": [override the voice sustain value],

                     // (sort-of) Mandatory argument
                     // If a note object does not have the "name" value, it's not an actual note,
-                    // but it tells the traslator to apply the other key-value pairs
+                    // but a syntactic sugar to apply the other key-value pairs
                     // to all subsequent notes in its voice.
                     // If a subsequent note defines its own values, some of which
-                    // overlap with these values, the note's values are applied.
+                    // overlap with these values, the note's values take precedence.
-                    "name": "[note name][octave?] [duration 1] [duration 2?] [etc.?]",
+                    "name": "[note name][octave] [duration]",

                     // Valid note names are "r" (rest) and "c", "cs", "db", etc.
                     // where "s" is for sharp and "b" is for flat.